Are you living in an apartment filled with neutral colors on the walls that you can’t change? Do you have a guest room that needs a facelift?

-I’m going to show you how turned a chaotic toy room into a fun guest room and I spent less than $200 to do so!
+I’m going to show you how turned a chaotic toy room into a fun guest room and I spent less than $200 to do so – all by updating furniture or making frugal decor items to create the new look.

-Then I got busy re-arranging the room and giving furniture a face lift, while crafting up some cool decor items.
+Then I got busy re-arranging the room and giving the furniture a face-lift, while crafting up some cool decor items.

 There was a bed on the other side of the room – a hand-me-down bed that was once my husbands when he was a kid.